Concepts

 eforge publishes machine-readable reference artifacts for use by AI coding assistants:

-• /llms.txt - Structured index of available documentation
+• /llms.txt - Structured index of available documentation, getting-started guides, reference docs, packages, schemas, and optional context

-• /llms-full.txt - Full documentation bundle in a single file
+• /llms-full.txt - Full reference documentation bundle in a single file

 • /reference/cli.md, /reference/api.md, /reference/events.md, /reference/config.md, /reference/tools.md - Raw Markdown reference docs